nawafalhu/Python-Project/README.md

 ### Example
 The following is an example of the program:
-> Enter the length of area 1 : 50
+<br>Enter the length of area 1 : 50
-> Enter the width of area 1 : 50
+Enter the width of area 1 : 50<br>
-> Enter the length of area 2 : 20
+Enter the length of area 2 : 20<br>
-> Enter the width of area 2 : 20
+Enter the width of area 2 : 20<br>
-> area 1 is greater than area 2
+area 1 is greater than area 2<br>
-> area 1 2500.0 and area 400.0
+area 1 2500.0 and area 400.0<br>

 Link to the project:
 ## Countdown Timer